moshchev/haseigel-fs/readme.md

 ## Project Overview

 haseUNDigel is designed to:
-1. Receive HTML data (via API requests or by loading directly from a database).
+1. Receive HTML data via provided endpoints.
 2. Parse the HTML to identify and extract image URLs.
 3. Download images from these URLs into a local temporary folder.
 4. Classify the downloaded images using multiple integrated computer vision models:
-   - MobileViT (MobileViTV2ForImageClassification)
+   - MobileViT (MobileViTV2ForImageClassification) # you can use it for tests of the enpoints.
    - Moondream (a Vision-Language model supporting multiple queries)
-   - Async Vision-Language classifiers (using litellm for certain hosted models)
+   - Async Vision-Language classifiers (using litellm to access any hosted models)

 The project is built on Flask for its API and uses Pydantic, NLTK, and Transformers for data validation, text parsing, and model inference.
 It also supports a PostgreSQL database integration for loading HTML data in bulk, though you can skip the database part and just send HTML directly.